timurka43/cipher_cracker/README.md

 # cipher_cracker
-This program cracks a substitution cipher using Metropolis-Hastings Algorithm
+This program cracks a substitution cipher using Metropolis-Hastings Algorithm - one of Markov Chain Monte Carlo (MCMC) methods.

 ## Algorithm Idea: